seawind543/keydown-key/README.md

     const { key } = keyDownKey(KeyboardEvent);
     switch() {
       case 'Enter':
-        // Do what you want for Enter key break;
+        // Do what you want for real `Enter` key break;

       case 'Process':
-        // it's keyDown on "Enter" with IME break;
+        // The keyDown on "Enter" with IME will be here break;

       default: